Stepan Bandera

-Stepan Andriyovych Bandera (Степа́н Андрі́йович Банде́ра, /uk/; Stepan Andrijowycz Bandera; 1 January 1909 – 15 October 1959) was a Ukrainian far-right leader of the radical militant faction of the Organization of Ukrainian Nationalists, the OUN-B.
+Stepan Andriiovych Bandera (1 January 1909 – 15 October 1959) (Note: Степа́н Андрі́йович Банде́ра, /uk/; Stepan Andrijowycz Bandera) was a Ukrainian far-right leader of the radical militant faction of the Organization of Ukrainian Nationalists, the OUN-B.

-Bandera was born in Austria-Hungary, in Galicia, into the family of a priest of the Ukrainian Greek Catholic Church, and grew up in Poland.
+Bandera was born into the family of a Ukrainian Greek Catholic priest in the Austro-Hungarian region of Galicia, which after World War I became part of Poland.
 Involved in nationalist organisations from a young age, he joined the Ukrainian Military Organisation in 1924.
 In 1931, he became head of propaganda of the Organisation of Ukrainian Nationalists (OUN), and later became head of the OUN for Poland in 1932.
-In 1934, he organised the assassination of the Polish interior minister, Bronisław Pieracki, and was sentenced to death after being convicted of terrorism, subsequently commuted to life imprisonment.
+In 1934, he organised the assassination of the Polish interior minister, Bronisław Pieracki, for which he was sentenced to death for terrorism, subsequently commuted to life imprisonment.

-Bandera was freed from prison in 1939 following the invasion of Poland, and moved to Kraków.
-In 1940, he became head of the radical faction of the OUN, the OUN-B. On 22 June 1941, the same day as Operation Barbarossa, the German invasion of the Soviet Union, he formed the Ukrainian National Committee.
-The head of the Committee, Yaroslav Stetsko, announced the creation of a Ukrainian state on 30 June 1941, in German-captured Lviv.
+During the invasion of Poland in 1939, Bandera left custody amidst the turmoil, moving on to Kraków.
+In 1940, the OUN split into two factions with Bandera leading the more radical faction, the OUN-B, in opposition to the OUN-M. Bandera's OUN-B was devoted to the establishment of an independent Ukrainian state, envisioned by him as "a one-party fascist dictatorship free of national minorities" according to Timothy Snyder.
+On 22 June 1941, the day that Nazi Germany invaded the Soviet Union, Bandera formed the Ukrainian National Committee.
+Its head, Yaroslav Stetsko, announced the creation of a Ukrainian state on 30 June 1941, in German-captured Lviv.
 The proclamation pledged to work with Nazi Germany.
-The Germans disapproved of the proclamation, and for his refusal to rescind the decree, Bandera was arrested by the Gestapo and sent to a concentration camp.
-He was released in September 1944 by the Germans in the hope that he could fight the Soviet advance.
-Bandera negotiated with the Nazis to create the Ukrainian National Army and the Ukrainian National Committee in March 1945.
-After the war, Bandera settled with his family in West Germany.
-In 1959, Bandera was assassinated by a KGB agent in Munich.
+Germany disapproved of the proclamation and, for his refusal to rescind it, Bandera was arrested by the Gestapo and sent to the Sachsenhausen concentration camp in January 1942.
+The Germans released him in September 1944, in the hope that he could fight the Soviet advance.
+In March 1945, Bandera negotiated with the Nazis to create the Ukrainian National Army and the Ukrainian National Committee.
+After the war, Bandera settled with his family in West Germany, where, in 1959, he was assassinated by Bohdan Stashynsky, a KGB agent in Munich.

-Bandera remains a highly controversial figure in Ukraine.
-Many Ukrainians hail him as an example, or as a martyred liberation fighter, while other Ukrainians, particularly in the south and east, condemn him as a fascist, or Nazi collaborator, whose followers, called Banderites, were responsible for massacres of Polish and Jewish civilians during World War II.
-On 22 January 2010, Viktor Yushchenko, the president of Ukraine, awarded Bandera the posthumous title of Hero of Ukraine, which was widely condemned.
-The award was annulled in 2011 given that Stepan Bandera was never a Ukrainian citizen.
-The controversy regarding Bandera's legacy gained further prominence following the Russian invasion of Ukraine in 2022.
+Bandera remains a highly controversial figure.
+In the post-war Soviet Union, "Banderite" became a common slur for Ukrainian nationalists.
+This usage persists to this day in neighbouring Russia under Vladimir Putin.
+On 22 January 2010, Viktor Yushchenko, the president of Ukraine, awarded Bandera the posthumous title of Hero of Ukraine, which was internationally condemned.
+The award was annulled in 2011 under Yushchenko's successor Yanukovych.
+Bandera's controversial legacy gained further prominence following the full-scale Russian invasion of Ukraine in February 2022.
+Opinion polling following the invasion indicated an increase in favourable views of Bandera in Ukraine.